GAO Report Says Trucking Hours of Service Rules Reduce Accidents

 Unfortunately, some companies ignore these rules, putting pressure on their drivers to complete more routes under tighter deadlines.
 Truck driver fatigue remains a major cause of accidents involving commercial vehicles.
 Trucking companies may be liable for injury involving one of their drivers.

-If you or a loved one has been injured in an accident involving a commercial vehicle, contact The Edwards Law Firm, experienced truck accident lawyers.
+If you or a loved one has been injured in an accident involving a commercial vehicle, contact The Edwards Law Firm, experienced truck accident lawyers in Tulsa.
 We are ready to help you get the compensation you deserve.

 Contact us today at 1-800-304-9246 for a free case evaluation.